terraform-viettelidc/terraform-provider-vcloud/website/docs/r/rde.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_rde"
-sidebar_current: "docs-vcd-resource-rde"
+sidebar_current: "docs-vcloud-resource-rde"
 description: |-
    Provides the capability of creating, updating, and deleting Runtime Defined Entities in Viettel IDC Cloud.
 ---

-# vcd\_rde
+# vcloud\_rde

 Provides the capability of creating, updating, and deleting Runtime Defined Entities in Viettel IDC Cloud.

--> VCD allows to have multiple RDEs of the same [RDE Type](/providers/vmware/vcd/latest/docs/resources/rde_type) with the same name, meaning that they would be only distinguishable by their ID.
+-> Vcloud allows to have multiple RDEs of the same [RDE Type](/providers/vmware/vcloud/latest/docs/resources/rde_type) with the same name, meaning that they would be only distinguishable by their ID.
 This could lead to potential issues when fetching a unique RDE with the data source, so take this trait into account when creating them.